 - Ready to Go Scuba Diving in Puerto Vallarta?

-Introduction to Scuba Diving in Puerto Vallarta
+Guide to Scuba Diving in Puerto Vallarta

 There’s lots of amazing marine life to see when diving around Puerto Vallarta.
 You can spot all kinds of rays and turtles as well as moray eels, dolphins, and even humpback whales.

 Scuba diving really is an incredible experience and is one of the best activities in Puerto Vallarta.

 In my humble opinion, it’s also just a nicer place to visit.
 I may be a bit biased, having spent the better part of the last three years living there, but there’s a reason I chose this beach town on the west coast of Mexico!

 Although it takes a little while from town to reach the best dive sites in Puerto Vallarta, that’s half the fun.
 On these boat trips around Banderas Bay, you’ll be able to enjoy some postcard-worthy scenery en route to your dive site.
 It truly is a stunning place to visit.

 Best of all, there’s so much to see and do in Puerto Vallarta when you’re not in the water.